asc-csa/Scisat-App/README.md

 For starting the application:
 - Create a folder nammed "data" and put the .he5 files containing the SCISAT data
+- Add the "config.cfg" file (found on [Livelink](http://livelink/livelink/llisapi.dll?func=ll&objId=36908608&objAction=browse&viewType=1)) in the folder where "scisat.py" is
 - Go to the [ash application](https://github.com/Camille-Jonathan-asc-csa/Scisat-App)

         pip install -r requirements.txt